sumurthy/Office-Js-Requirements/readme.md

+# ALERT:

+This repository is obsolete.
+Please use this repository instead: [https://github.com/officedev/office-js-requirement-sets](https://github.com/officedev/office-js-requirement-sets)

 # Office-Js Requirement sets

 The purpose of this repository is to provide a central source of mapping of Office hosts and their corresponding OfficeJs requirement sets.